 A key part of a researcher's data protection responsibility is to de-identify data prior to release to a client or even the general public.
-Anonymisation is one safeguard that involves either the deletion or modification of personal identifiers to render data into a form that does not identify individuals and where identification is not likely to take place.
+Anonymisation is one safeguard that involves either the deletion or modification of personal identifiers to render data into a form that does not identify individuals.
 Examples include blurring images to disguise faces or reporting results as aggregated statistics to ensure they will not make it possible to identify a particular individual.